 We used some wood filler to fill in any largish holes and gaps in the floor and to smooth over the large splintered areas.

 Once the floor was smooth it was time to wash it down before painting.
 I used sugar soap and a firm scrubbing brush, making sure the edges of the floor and between the floorboards was really clean.
 Once the floor dried and had a final hoover it was time to paint.
+For best results and to ensure the paint is properly dry, leave to dry overnight.

 Because we hadn't sanded the floor back to it's original colour there remained large areas of black colour from when it was stained many years ago which we needed to cover.
 I was also concerned that some of the tannins in the wood would show through the white paint so we painstakingly painted a coat of Polycell stain block on first to prevent any of the colour showing through.
 It is really difficult to paint with (it goes on like glue) but was well worth it as it meant that the black colour was all hidden and we didn't need to worry about the tannins in the wood bleeding through.